|Family||Scientific Name||Author||Year||Common Name|

 |Eleotridae||Eleotris amblyopsis||(Cope)||1871||Largescaled Spinycheek Sleeper|

 Unique Characters: Largescaled Spinycheek Sleeper Eleotris amblyopsis.
+Dorsum paler than sides.
+Rounded caudal fin.
 Prominent, ventrally pointed spine on preopercle present, this spine may be difficult to see as it is often covered by skin.
 Scales ctenoid and rough, 40-65 longitudinal rows.
-Caudal fin not extending anteriorly on body.
 Body depth moderate.

 Emerald Sleeper Erotelis smaragdus.
+Dark spot at upper pectoral fin base.
+Elongate caudal fin.
 Prominent, ventrally pointed spine on preopercle present, this spine may be difficult to see as it is often covered by skin.
-Scales cycloid and smooth, about 90 longitudinal rows;.
-Caudal fin extending anteriorly onto body.
+Scales cycloid and smooth, about 90 longitudinal rows.
 Body very slender, elongate, and terete, the depth contained 7-9 times in standard length.